Aotearoa Music Photography Awards 2025

 Brenna Gotje, Princess Chelsea

-Brenna wins $1250 in cash and her winning image will be part of future exhibitions of the 2024 AMPA.
+Brenna wins $1250 grant and her winning image will be part of future exhibitions of the 2024 AMPA.

 Brenna stated, "Thanks so much!It was great just to have it on the website, its incredible validation, I just love photographing musicians… but to win… it is absolutely insane!"